iteodorescu/COS126_TSPWrapper/README.md

 >Important: This key should be kept secret on your server.

 ## Create Constants file:
-Use your created Google Maps API keys, and create a Constants.java file with the following code:.
+Use your created Google Maps API keys, and create a Constants.java file with the following code:
 ```
 public class Constants {
     public static final String DIRECTIONS_API_KEY = [YOUR GOOGLE MAPS DIRECTIONS API KEY HERE];